 Ultimate Guide to Instagram Shopping

-Every month, 130 million fingers tap on an Instagram shopping post to learn more about products.
+Every month, 130 million people tap on an Instagram shopping post to learn more about products.

-In the following guide, we’ll take you through the steps to get set up with shopping on Instagram and reveal a few handy tips and tricks to seamlessly integrate your shopping posts into your feed.
+In the following guide, we’ll take you through how to get set up with shopping on Instagram and convert your followers into customers: